 The Parent Company's most predominant currency exposure regarding the operating results arises from NOK and USD.
-A 10% drop in these exchange rates compared to EUR/DKK would, viewed separately, increase EBITDA by EUR 0.2m.
-NOK amounts to EUR 0.1m and USD amounts to EUR 0.1m (2018: NOK amounted to EUR 0.1m).
+A 10% drop in these exchange rates compared to EUR/DKK would, viewed separately, increase EBITDA by EUR 0.3m.
+NOK amounts to EUR 0.1m and USD amounts to EUR 0.2m (2019: EUR 0.2m.
+NOK amounted to EUR 0.1m and USD amounts to EUR 0.1m.